AbbasBushehri/Merchants/README.md

 1) Set a variable as a roman numeral.
 It is done with the command structure: [var] is [roman numeral]
 2) Set a variable with a credit value.
 Can be appened by roman numeral variables.
 Command structure: [roman numeral var]+ [credit var] is [int] Credits
 3) Ask for the integer value of roman numeral variables.
 Structure is: How much is [roman numeral var]+
 4) Ask for credit value with roman numeral and credit vairables.
-Structure is: How much is [roman numeral var]+ [credit var]+
+Structure is: How many is [roman numeral var]+ [credit var]+

 Examples of the 4 modes: